ablestack/reactive-domain-objects/README.md

 ## Refinements and Enhancements Needed

 - Open to suggestions
+- Find a clever way to provide a default mechanism to instantiate Domain Objects without the need for user configuration to provide these.
+Will probably require some kind of TypeScript reflection, as in 'empty domain collection' scenarios, an instance will not be available, and nor will type runtime type information
+- Provide decorators that can be applied to the Domain Types to perform useful functions in lieu of configuration options, such as 'ignore'

 # Companion Libraries

-This library is part of a suite of companion libraries under the [AbleStack](https://github.com/ablestack) umbrella.
+This library is part of a collection of companion tools and libraries under the [AbleStack](https://github.com/ablestack) umbrella.
 All of these libraries share the common goal:

-    Contribute to the full-stack web and app development open-source ecosystem, with a focus on tools and libraries that help small tech startups and businesses rapidly and affordably build big ideas.
+> Help **small tech** startups and businesses **rapidly and affordably build big ideas** with tools, libraries, patterns, examples, and guidance

 To achieve these goals, the following principles are applied: